Selling a Home in the Orlando Area?

 - Can you give me the names and telephone numbers of other families who have used your services?

 The days of using newspaper ads and real estate magazines to sell your home is over.
 Nowadays homebuyers overwhelmingly chose the internet to find their new home.
-In fact, 92% of homebuyers now turn to the internet to locate suitable properties, according to the National Association of Realtors (NAR).
-If you are looking to sell a home in the Orlando area, it makes sense to hire Orlando’s #1 Online Real Estate Team.
+In fact, 92% of homebuyers now turn to the internet to locate suitable properties, according to the National Association of Realtors (NAR).—National Association of Realtors (NAR)

 After selecting your listing agent, your agent will meet with you to make final preparations for your home’s first day on the market.
 During this meeting, you will cover three main points: